MH-Ebadollahi/Open-finger-counter/README.md

 with the fields
 <namespace index>
-The namespace index formatted as a base 10 number.
+The namespace index is formatted as a base 10 number.
 If the index is 0, then the entire “ns=0;” clause is omitted.
 <identifier type>
 A flag that specifies the identifier type.
 The flag has the following values: